Micro-blogging platform Twitter is reportedly working on a Facebook-like tweet reactions view that includes adding some new emojis.

 Currently, only “Hmm” and “Haha” reactions have a proper emoji.
 “Cheer” and “Sad” have the same generic heart emoji of the “Like” button.

 As reported by Wong, it’s been at least a couple of weeks since Twitter pre-eminently started to work on this feature.

 Recently, Twitter paused its blue badge verification program within a week of its launch, saying it is now rolling in verifications requests that have reached it.

-Twitter relaunched its new verification application process last week, beginning with six categories, and review public applications globally to help users earn the blue badge on the micro-blogging platform.
+Twitter relaunched its new verification application process last week, beginning with six categories and reviewing public applications globally to help users earn the blue badge on the micro-blogging platform.

-The company relaunched the verification programme with six categories — government; companies, brands and organisations; news organisations and journalists; entertainment; sports and gaming; and activists, organisers and other influential individuals.
+The company relaunched the verification program with six categories — government; companies, brands and organizations; news organisations and journalists; entertainment; sports and gaming; and activists, organisers and other influential individuals.